jcgay/gradle-notifier/README.md

 `notifier.threshold` allows to bypass notification when the build ends before the configured threshold.
 `notifier.continuousNotify` activate notifications for continuous build (using `--continuous` or `-t`).
+`notifier.timeout` configures the time Gradle will wait to communicate with a notifier.

 All parameters are configured by default, if you're fine with it, no need to write them down.
 `gradle-notifier` will try to find an available notifier on your system.